containerbase/base/README.md

 ## Apt proxy

-You can configure an Apt proxy for the build by specifying an `APT_HTTP_PROXY` argument.
+You can configure an apt proxy for the build by setting an `APT_HTTP_PROXY` argument.

-Example: `docker build --build-arg APT_HTTP_PROXY=https://apt.company.com . -t my/image`
+For example: `docker build --build-arg APT_HTTP_PROXY=https://apt.company.com . -t my/image`

-You can simply export `APT_HTTP_PROXY` to your local env and our build tools will use your apt proxy for `http` sources.
+You can export `APT_HTTP_PROXY` to your local env and our build tools will use your apt proxy for the `http` sources.

 ## Custom base image

-To use a custom base image with `containerbase/base` checkout [custom-base-image](./docs/custom-base-image.md) docs.
+To use a custom base image with `containerbase/base` read the [custom-base-image](./docs/custom-base-image.md) docs.

 ### Custom Root CA Certificates

-To add custom root certificates to the `containerbase/base` base image checkout [custom-root-ca](./docs/custom-root-ca.md) docs.
+To add custom root certificates to the `containerbase/base` base image read the [custom-root-ca](./docs/custom-root-ca.md) docs.

 ### Temporary disable tool installer

-To temporary disable / skip some tool installer set the build arg `IGNORED_TOOLS` to a comma separated case-insensitive tool names list.
+To temporarily disable or skip some tool installer: set the build arg `IGNORED_TOOLS` to a comma separated case-insensitive tool names list.

-The following sample will skip the installation of `powershell` and `node`.
+For example, the following `Dockerfile` skips the installation of `powershell` and `node`:

 ```Dockerfile
 FROM containerbase/base